DallanQ/lost_ruins_of_arnak/Manual.md

 ## Final Scoring (Page 18)

-Day 18 — I feel like this island still holds many secrets, but the time has come to return home and share our findings.

 At the end of the game, record everyone's points on the scoring sheet and add them up.
 Points can come from the following sources:

  - Each of your **research tokens** scores points based on its row.
 Magnifying glasses in the Lost Temple row will score points based on the order in which they reached the Lost Temple.